Scientific Abstracts

 The character count limit does not apply to author information.

-- Methods: Include a description of the methods used including study design, setting, population, measures, and analytic procedures.
+- Methods (Include a description of the methods used, including study design, setting, population, outcome measures, and analytic procedures.)

-- Results: Describe results in sufficient detail to support the conclusions.
-Tabular/graphic results are acceptable.
-It is not satisfactory to state, "The results will be discussed" or "Other data will be presented.”
-Abstracts w/o actual results will be disqualified.
+- Results (Describe the results in sufficient detail to support the conclusions.
+Tabular or graphic results are acceptable.
+It is not satisfactory to state, "The results will be discussed," or "Other data will be presented."
+Abstracts that do not provide actual results will not be considered for publication or presentation.)

 - Recognize the clinical features of anorexia and bulimia in a male